Palestinian Return Centre: Books

-PRC senior researcher Nasim Ahmed recently published the book, Understanding the Nakba, an insight into the plight of Palestinians, provides an analysis of the ongoing dispossession and exile of Palestinians.
+PRC senior researcher Nasim Ahmed published the book, Understanding the Nakba, an insight into the plight of Palestinians, provides an analysis of the ongoing dispossession and exile of Palestinians.
 The book combines major aspects of the conflict for a better understanding of the plight of Palestinians.
 It pieces together fragments of the Nakba in order to comprehend the historical, political, religious and philosophical currents that have kept Palestinians in their perpetual exile.

 The Palestinian Return Centre and the Al Jazeera Centre for Studies joined to produce a new book Palestinian Refugees in the Arab World: Realities & Prospects This book, Palestinian Refugees in the Arab World: Realities and Prospects looks at the most significant aspects of the Palestinian refugee and explores the future possibilities of their plight through studies and papers presented by a group of experts and researchers.

-The Register of Depopulated Localities in Palestine The Palestinian Nakba is unsurpassed in history.For a country to be occupied by a foreign minority, emptied almost entirely of its people, its physical and cultural landmarks obliterated, its destruction hailed as a miraculous act of God and a victory for freedom and civilised values, all done according to a premeditated plan, meticulously executed, financially and politically supported from abroad, and still maintained today, is no doubt unique.

 The Future of the Exiled Palestinians in the Settlement Agreements The subject of the Oslo accords and the future of the exiled Palestinians is discussed today with a deep sense of urgency among themselves as well as their kinfolk in Palestine.
 These discussions are, more often than not, accompanied by intense feelings of anxiety expressed in the recurrent terms of; bewilderment, loss, and misery.

 In its series of non-periodical publications, the Palestinian Return Centre/London has published a book titled "The Displaced Palestinians in Lebanon - the bitterness of refuge and tragedies of migration" by the representative of the centre in Lebanon, Mr Ali Huwaidi.
 The book consists of 146 pages, and covers the political and humanitarian situation of the displaced Palestinians in Lebanon.
 The book sheds light on the category of displaced Palestinians, a marginalised and absent group on local, regional and international levels.
 In spite of efforts by research and study centres, activists, and those concerned with the issue of Palestinian refugees, in publishing studies, articles and reports, it was noted that this category of the Palestinian people—who sought refuge in the camps of Lebanon after the Nakba of 1948, and especially in the two camps of al Nabatiyah in South Lebanon, and Tel al Zater in East Beirut—have not been covered.